mac1253/drupal-signage/README.md

 4. Click the +Add terms button

 5. Give the term a name, I gave it West Campus and click the Save button.
-Clicking save doesnt bring you back to the previous page, it allows you to enter another
+Clicking save doesn't bring you back to the previous page, it allows you to enter another

 6. Enter all the terms you need to add.
 I added an East, North and South Campus